B3ND1X/air-script/README.md

 If on a Debian based distro.
 Feel free to install the air-script Debian package.

-* To install see releases and install the latest release of air-script.deb
+* To install see releases and install the latest release of air-script.deb *Please note: this is a pre-release and might have issues*

 ## HOW TO RUN: